Üstün Bilgen-Reinart

-Career
+Biography

 Bilgen-Reinart was born in Ankara.
 After her graduation from TED Ankara College, she went to Canada and pursued her studies and professional life there.
 She studied Literature and Sociology at the University of Winnipeg.
 She started working in the Canadian Broadcasting Corporation as a researcher, and then as broadcaster and producer.

 In 1995, with a scholarship granted by the Canada Council for the Arts, she co-authored with Ila Bussidor, a Sayisi Dene, the story of the Sayisi Dene First Nation, an aboriginal community of Canada who were forcibly moved from their ancestral lands in 1956, and deported to and relocated in an urban environment.
 The book, which tells the story from the natives' own viewpoint, is titled Night Spirits: The Story of the Relocation of the Sayisi Dene.
 The relocation destroyed the independence of Sayisi Dene, ruined their way of life, and one-third of their population perished because of the unplanned, misdirected government action.